DM-GY-9103-2024F-H/DM-GY-9103-2024F-H.github.io/README.md

 ### Programming Assignments

-Biweekly exercises to experiment with the Python language and libraries for working with data.
+Weekly exercises to experiment with the Python language and libraries for working with data.

 ### Reading Assignments

-Four readings from books about the social implications of machine learning and big data systems.

-Two readings of classic ML papers.
+Readings from books about the social implications of machine learning and big data systems, and one or two readings of classic ML papers.

 ### Project